AI Agent Skill

 Museum of the Essential

 A specialized design system for AI agents to build calm, high-quality web interfaces.
-We use the principles of modernism to remove visual noise and focus on what truly matters: the user's content.
+The principles of modernism are applied to remove visual noise and focus on what truly matters: the user's content.

 6 Axioms 7 Case Studies 4 Pillars